SOARING TO NEW HEIGHTS AT NOTRE DAME

 While the primary role of advancement is to “advance” the mission of the school, i.e., with God, to “form Christian people, upright citizens and academic scholars,” it does so by providing not only important fundraising services, it also helps Notre Dame with marketing, alumni relations, special events, public relations and school communications.

-Gregory Simon, who is in the advancement office as director of the school’s Notre Dame Fund, was one of the first teachers on campus when the school first opened.
+Gregory Simon, who currently is in the advancement office as director of the school’s Notre Dame Fund, was one of the first teachers on campus when the school first opened.
 He also has served as director of admissions, so he’s had a pretty good view of the many aspects of NDPMA — and its many needs.

 “I moved over to advancement because I thought I could help,” he said.
 “Despite the cost of tuition, a school of this quality is a very expensive proposition.
 If I could do a little to help keep class sizes down, increase pay and training for teachers, increase the amount available for scholarships and financial aid, help bolster funding for the arts, athletics, and activities, then my move to the advancement office would be worth it.”